 - Give District 205 money from future TIF revenues for capital improvements at Conrad Fisher Elementary and Churchville Middle School, which are included in TIF 4, and for job training for older special education students.

 The plan is intended to allow the school and park districts to have access to new tax revenue generated in the TIF as soon as possible.
 The surplus from the Lake Street TIF would give the School District $1 million and the Park District $85,000 later this year.

 The land in the proposed TIF 4 has only seen a .18 percent growth rate over the past 10 years, which represents about $900,000.
 Without a TIF, city officials said, the School District would likely only see about $3 million more from the area over the next 23 years.
 TIF 4 would represent 1.4 percent of the city’s total EAV and 1.38 percent of District 205’s total EAV.

 Slow growth has also plagued the Hahn Street area, but some aldermen have questioned moving it from TIF 1 into TIF 4.

 TIF 1 was established in 1986, then extended for an additional 12 years; nine years are left for its development.
-The Hahn Street portion of TIF 1 since 2008 was slated to be developed by Morningside Group, but the city in March had to let the developer out of its contract.
+The Hahn Street portion of TIF 1 since 2008 was slated to be developed by Morningside Group, but the city in March had to .
 Morningside cited bad economic times as the reason they couldn't move the project forward.